system-er/gdtinycc/README.md

 - compile and run c-source-file just in time (filename *.c in inspector in "Source File")
-  new for v0.2: more than one filename separated with comma, the main-file first (for example "res://src/main.c,res://src/add.c" - the add.h is included in add.c - projects with modularization possible )
+  more than one filename separated with comma, the main-file first (for example "res://src/main.c,res://src/add.c" - the add.h is included in add.c - projects with modularization possible )
 - save the compiled program in an objectfile (filename *.o in inspector in "Output Object File" -
   dont forget to press return)
 - load and run the saved program from an objectfile (filename *.o in inspector in "Input Object File" -